This page contains more details for interested faculty.

 Please note that not everyone will be matched with an SROP student.
 We have 15 student spots and expect considerably more faculty interest.
 We would like to put the names of mentors who are not matched with a student on a list of “Supportive Faculty” to showcase the overall strength of our values regarding racial justice.

 Expectations for Faculty

-As a member of your lab, the SROP Student will have 18 hours per week to devote to their research project.
-SROP Faculty are expected to provide direct mentorship to the student (e.g., weekly one-on-one meetings) and to generally know how the research project is progressing.
+As a member of your lab, the SROP Student will have 20 hours per week to devote to their research project.
+The SROP Student’s Mentor is expected to provide direct mentorship to the student (e.g., weekly one-on-one meetings) and to generally know how the research project is progressing.